Dwight Schar: Philanthropy

+In 2006, Schar donated $5 million to his alma mater, Ashland University, to help fund the construction of their new education building.
+The university named the new building "Dwight Schar College of Education" in his honor.
+In 2014, Schar donated $12 million to Elon University to help it build two new campus buildings.
+In May 2016, he donated $10 million to George Mason University's school of policy, government, and international affairs; the school was renamed the Schar School of Policy and Government in his honor.

+In 2019 he donated $50 million to establish the pediatric oncology-focused cancer treatment center at Inova Fairfax Hospital, which was named the Inova Schar Cancer Institute.
+In 2023, Dwight and Martha Schar donated an additional $75 million to Inova Health System's Heart and Vascular Institute, which was renamed Inova Schar Heart & Vascular.
+The Schars challenged the community to match it by May 31, 2024, naming it "The Schar Challenge."
+On June 6, 2024, Inova Health System announced it had raised $83 million over the past year, surpassing the challenge.

 Political involvement

 Along with his involvement in the Republican National Committee, Schar is also a well-known financial supporter of the Republican Party and numerous Republican candidates, making contributions through his company as well as private contributions from both his McLean, VA home and his home in Palm Beach, FL.
 In 1989, Virginia Republican gubernatorial candidate Marshall Coleman was backed financially by Schar.
 An investigation from the Richmond Times-Dispatch had discovered that one of Schar's companies had issued loans through the Virginia Housing Development Authority.

 In both the 2000 and 2004 Bush-Cheney presidential campaigns, Schar was not only a donor, but also a major fundraiser.
-In the 2000 campaign, Schar was a Bush "pioneer", the distinction given to those committed to raising $100,000 or more for the campaign.
+In the 2000 campaign, Schar was a Bush "pioneer," the distinction given to those committed to raising $100,000 or more for the campaign.
 In the 2004 re-election campaign, Schar rose to the new level of "Ranger," raising $200,000 or more.